dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--manifest`: location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**<br/>
 `--tests`: key-value pairs of test names.
-Key is the name of test and value is required minimal number of tests eg. --test unique=1 not_null=2 (do not put spaces before or after the = sign).
+Key is the name of test and value is required minimal number of tests eg. --test unique=1 not_null=2 (do not put spaces before or after the = sign).<br/>
+`--exclude`: Regex pattern to exclude files.

 #### Example